flowzilla/Elfbar-Security-FiveM-Anticheat/Backend-System/README.md

 ## Backend System
-To purchase the backend package (including a full panel, authentication system, etc., allowing you to fully create your own service), check our [Discord](https://discord.gg/FWThk29dgZ)
+All Codes to start your own FiveM Anticheat project ( Backend, Auth, Full Panel, Privat System Bot, Full Anticheat so it works with the Panel and more ) for just 20€ + I install it via SSH check our [Discord](https://discord.gg/FWThk29dgZ)